ices-eg/wg_WGEEL/Misc/data_call_2025/TN.md

   reported)
   - put data 2024 in updated data and change year to 2023

-- 32 values deleted in the db (data that had been reported as 2023 but were 2022)
+- 32 values deleted in the db (old data that had been reported as 2023 but were 2022)
-- 16 values updated in the db (data from 2024 reassigned to 2023)
+- 16 values updated in the db (old data from 2024 reassigned to 2023)

 ```
 [1] "this is what will be in the db"